simple-icons/simple-icons/DISCLAIMER.md

 The license under which an icon is available can be found in the icon's entry in the JSON data file in the NPM and Packagist packages, or through the license link on the icon's card on [the Simple Icons website].

 As we rely largely on our community to help us keep Simple Icons up-to-date, the license data for an icon may be outdated.
-If you find that the license data provided is outdated, please [submit an issue] to [the Simple Icons GitHub repository].
+If you find that the license data provided is outdated, please [submit an issue][icon-outdated-issues] to [the Simple Icons GitHub repository].

 If an icon includes a registered trademark (`®`) or trademark symbol (`™`) the recommendations outlined in [the Simple Icons Contributing Guidelines] are followed to decide whether to include the symbol or not.